innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 Since we must be authenticated, we need to find a way to get credentials.

-## Insecure apis and PHP Type juggling vulnerability
+## Insecure APIs and PHP Type Juggling vulnerability
 Returning back to the main website login, we attempt to intercept the request using burpsuite proxy:
 <img width="1225" height="350" alt="image" src="https://github.com/user-attachments/assets/633a0301-6f43-4183-8e12-6c46e7f88093" />